 Ethnic Studies Requirement:

-Assembly Bill 101- Ethnic Studies Graduation Requirements was passed in October 2021 requiring a semester of Ethnic Studies as a graduation requirement for the graduating class of 2030.
-In Castro Valley Unified School District (CVUSD), this course will replace the 9th grade Comparative Cultural Geography (CCG) requirement beginning in 2025-2026.
+Assembly Bill 101- Ethnic Studies Graduation Requirements was passed in October 2021 requiring a semester of Ethnic Studies as a graduation requirement for the graduating class of 2030 and requiring at least one semester of Ethnic Studies be offered beginning in the 2025-2026 school year.
+In Castro Valley Unified School District (CVUSD), this course will replace the 9th grade Comparative Cultural Geography (CCG) requirement.
 Ethnic Studies does not delve into international political struggles or comparative examination of how different groups interact outside of the United States.
 Ethnic Studies builds students’ awareness and their personal and familial connections to their cultures, histories, and contemporary experiences.

 Every student has the opportunity to enter Ethnic Studies from their own unique perspective.
 Students begin the course from an entry point based on their own experiences and identity.
 Throughout the course, students learn to connect their experiences to the experiences of other communities.
 The goal is to equip students with the tools to succeed in a society made up of interrelated communities.
 This course will build critical skills that students can apply throughout their secondary school experience and beyond.